TylerH123/MKS22X-GroupLab/README.md

 <br/><br/><br/>* *side note: Jawwad's been updating the README.
 Please send him hot cocoa for his efforts.* *<br />
 Tea warning:
->!Mihad and Tyler take a while to respond... especially Mihad...
+>!
+Mihad and Tyler take a while to respond... especially Mihad...
->!There were multiple occasions where certain members... got rage crazy and needed to cool off(CK)
+>!
+There were multiple occasions where certain members... got rage crazy and needed to cool off(CK)
 >